NathanBrooks/Sublime-Plugins/README.md

 ~~~

 add above to key bindings and the .py to the user package directory.

-the forward argument will determine if a selected area will use the front or the back end of the selection for the point to add
+The forward argument will determine if a selected area will use the front or the back end of the selection for the point to add.